-Once a report is downloaded, there’s multiple ways of analysing it.
-This is all the information that you may have for each play, and that can be useful to obtain precisely the information that you are looking for:
+Once you download a report, there are multiple ways to analyse it.
+Here is all the information that you may have for each play.
+This information can be useful for obtaining precisely what you are looking for:

-Time: you will also be able to know at what time the song was aired
+Time: Indicates at what time the track was aired.

-Duration: it won’t be a secret anymore if the song was played uninterruptedly or if it was cropped by the broadcaster
+Duration: Indicates the exact duration of the track so you know if the song was played in full, or if it was cropped by the broadcaster.

-Channel: the name of the channel where a song was played will also be available to you
+Channel: Indicates the name of the channel where a track was played.

-City: as in the last case, you may also know in which precise city a song was played (in case it was broadcasted on a local radio station or local tv channel)
+City: You can also find out precisely in which city a track was played in case it was broadcasted on a local radio station or a local tv channel.

-Artist: the name of the performer of a song will also be available in your report
+Artist: The name of the performer of a track is also available in the report.

-ISRC: if the track is associated with a Sound Recording Code that we have in our database, it will appear in your report
+ISRC: Indicates the Sound Recording Code associated to the track that we have in our database.

-Match: by clicking on the match number, you will be able to listen to the recording and check the match.
+Match: When you click on this cell, you’ll be able to listen to the recording and verify if the match is correct.

 The remaining fields will only contain information if your account includes our advertisement detection and edition services: